IBM/model-evaluation-workbench/README.md

 1. User uses the client device(mobile, tablets, etc.,) to access the application.
 2. Client Invokes the URL.
 3. Parse Input test data.
-4. Invoke adapter which calls the Cognitive service models(NLC, NLU, etc.,)
+4. Invoke adapter which calls the Cognitive service models(Natural Language Classifier, Natural Language Understanding, etc.,)
-5. Parsing the Cognitive model service configuration.
+5. Parse the Cognitive model service configuration.
 6. Connect to Cognitive model services.
-7. Gets response from Cognitie services.
+7. Gets response from Cognitive services.
-8. Compares Input data with cognitive model results and do performance evaluation(ROC Curve, etc.)
+8. Compares the expected result with cognitive model results and do performance evaluation.
-9. Performance analysis is shown on UI.
+9. Performance analysis is shown on UI
 10. User consumes the performance analysis results.

 ## Included Components